 AMSR-E is a mission instrument launched aboard NASA's Aqua Satellite on 4 May 2002.
 The Wakasa Bay Field Campaign was designed to validate both AMSR and AMSR-E shallow rainfall and snowfall retrieval capabilities.

-Wang, J. Millimeter-wave Imaging Radiometer (MIR) Brightness Temperatures, Wakasa Bay, Japan.
-Boulder, CO: National Snow and Ice Data Center.
-Digital media.
+Wang, J. 2004.
+Millimeter-wave Imaging Radiometer Brightness Temperatures, Wakasa Bay, Japan. [indicate subset used].
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.